 Artists who work with the Fender Play Foundation give back by sharing their experience with our students, encouraging new players, and inspiring them to embrace a love of music and playing.

 Read more about the impact that the Fender Play Foundation is already making in the Los Angeles community.

-Check back soon for more information on upcoming events!
+Check back soon to see upcoming events!